capytaine/capytaine/docs/user_manual/body.rst

 Once a lid mesh has been defined, it is automatically used for irregular frequencies removal without any other action from the user.

+Geometries with a symmetry plane with respect to a vertical plane are supported, as long as the ``mesh`` and the ``lid_mesh`` have the same symmetry plane.

 Dofs
 ~~~~